Hepatitis B | Pokenga ate

 If you test positive for hepatitis B infection, you must take steps to reduce the risk to your sexual partners and others in your household.
 It’s a good idea for sexual partners and people living in your household to also be tested.

-For acute hepatitis B infection, most people manage with support from their family doctor.
+Most people with an acute hepatitis B infection manage with support from their healthcare provider.

-For chronic hepatitis B infection, some people may need treatment with antiviral medication.
-These medicines do not get rid of the virus but they reduce how much the virus multiplies.
-They help prevent complications such as cirrhosis, liver failure and liver cancer, and also help prevent you passing on the infection to others.
-Read more about chronic hepatitis B infection
+Some people with a chronic hepatitis B infection may need treatment with antiviral medication.
+These medicines don't get rid of the virus but they reduce how much the virus multiplies.
+They help prevent complications (eg, cirrhosis, liver failure and liver cancer) and also help prevent you passing on the infection to others.
+Read more about chronic hepatitis B infection.

 Vaccination